 French cuffs are practically part of the uniform for the Wall Street set, and they are required for morning dress and black tie.
 Politicians will often wear French cuff shirts, as will criminal defense lawyers and other professionals.

-In the workplace, it is generally advisable for younger men to avoid wearing French cuffs, as it’s generally considered the territory of their older co-workers and bosses.
+Some may argue that it is generally advisable for younger men to avoid wearing French cuffs as it’s sometimes considered the territory of their older co-workers and bosses.
 However, with a growing appreciation of a well-dressed man, it will likely make a positive rather than a negative impact.

-- French cuffs are twice as long as barrel cuffs and fold over themselves before being fastened, and
+- French cuffs are twice as long as barrel cuffs and fold over themselves before being fastened.

-- Barrel cuffs fasten via a button and encircle the wrist.
-French cuffs fasten with cufflinks and form more of a tear drop shape around the wrist.
+- Barrel cuffs fasten by encircling the wrist while French cuffs use cufflinks to form a tear drop shape around it.

 History Of French Cuffs

-Legend has is that French cuffs were invented as a result of an order that Napoleon made for his troops: shirts with extra long sleeves so that they could wipe their noses easily, and then hide it by folding the excess back.
+Legend has is that French cuffs were invented as a result of an order that Napoleon made for his troops, which consisted of shirts with extra long sleeves.
+This allegedly allowed them to wipe their noses easily, and then hide it by folding the excess back.

-Another legend says the opposite, that these extra long cuffs were intended to prevent his soldiers from wiping their noses.
+Meanwhile, another legend says the complete opposite and argues that these extra long cuffs were intended to prevent his soldiers from wiping their noses.

-These stories, sadly, are untrue.
-French cuffs were actually invented in England, where they’re known as double cuffs.
+Fortunately, both these stories are untrue.
+Indeed, French cuffs were actually invented in England, where they’re known as double cuffs.
 How the term “French” got attached to this cuff style is unknown, but it didn’t occur until the style got to America.

 How To Wear French Cuffs & When It’s Appropriate

-Though traditionally reserved for black tie attire and business professional clothing (particularly in Europe), you can wear French cuffs whenever you want to.
+Although traditionally reserved for black tie attire and business professional clothing (particularly in Europe), you can wear French cuffs whenever you want.
 Still, there are some occasions that call for it more than others.

 Some classic occasions for French cuffs are as follows: